 Using Marxan, planners can identify an efficient system of reserve sites, or other types of zoning patterns, that include a suite of biodiversity or human use targets at a minimal cost.
 Marxan provides a unique method for designing site networks that is systematic and repeatable, and is the most used conservation planning tool worldwide.
 Introduction to Marxan courses have been offered in many locations throughout Canada and the US since 2010, and worldwide since 2011 (including trainings in Spanish).
-We are now accepting registrations for our upcoming course in Marseille, October 16th ad 17th.
-To register to these courses click here.
+To register for an upcoming course, click here.

 This hands-on technical course provides participants with the basic knowledge and skills necessary to use Marxan in a marine conservation planning exercise.
 The following topics are covered in the Introduction to Marxan: